 Fittingly the tatted up “mayor of 16th Street” lovingly surveils her neighborhood from her low-to-the-ground 1950 Chevy Deluxe sporting the vanity plate “GTATTOS.”
 It’s one of several vintage low riders depicted on murals in the alley behind the cafe.
 Her own smiling countenance is depicted in a “Bienvenidos a Phoenix” mural in that alley.
 Unfortunately during our inaugural visit, we weren’t able to meet the famous chef and heartbeat of the community.
 At the time, the Chef Esparza was doting over her nephew’s newborn.
 We had to settle for asking a lot of questions of a loyal waitstaff which obviously loves their boss.
 Nary a disparaging word was spoken–an understatement.

-Our server confided that during the October, 2020 visit to Phoenix by President elect Joe Biden and his running mate Kamala Harris, the former Vice President mentioned in his speech that Chef Esparza was battling a terminal disease.
+23 December 2020: Our server confided that during the October, 2020 visit to Phoenix by President elect Joe Biden and his running mate Kamala Harris, the former Vice President mentioned in his speech that Chef Esparza was battling a terminal disease.
 Not that sarcoidosis, an incurable inflammatory disease, can slow down the irrepressible chef.
 Nor did the pandemic.
 When COVID-19 first hit, she selflessly closed her restaurants down to feed the homeless.
 In between government mandated closures and resets, she chose to give up her health insurance to keep Barrio Cafe open.
+21 December 2021: When we inquired about Chef Esparza’s health, our server shared that she has good and bad days, but is eating healthy and doing all she can to battle sarcoidosis.
+Once again we didn’t get to meet her, but her spirit so fills the space that we sensed her presence throughout.

 Barrio Cafe is hardly “just another Mexican restaurant.”
 It’s Chef Esparza’s brainchild and the wellspring of her heart.
 It’s her personal declaration to the world that Mexican food can be inspired and beautiful…especially the way she prepares it.
 Barrio Cafe is the culmination of lifelong dreams that began when she learned to cook with her grandmother and worked alongside her parents in the family bakeries.
 In 1996, she moved to Phoenix to attend the Scottsdale Culinary Institute where she applied for and was granted an International Association of Culinary Professionals Scholarship to travel and study food.
 Her chosen destination was Mexico, the land of her progenitors.